obenchekroun/SimpleMCChat/README.md

 ####*If you want it to work on any jailbroken iPhone :*

-- Once its compiled, right-click on *Products>SimpleMCChat.app*  in the project hierarchy and choose "Show in Finder"
+- Once it's compiled, right-click on *Products>SimpleMCChat.app*  in the project hierarchy and choose "Show in Finder"
 - Copy the .app anywhere
 - set permission of the executable *SimpleMCChat.app/SimpleMCChat* to 755 :